KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 > Kaeya’s E applies 1.6B Cryo aura and is triggered by Fischl’s charged shot, which applies 1A Electro.
 Superconduct occurs, 0.6B Cryo aura remains.

-If the Trigger Gauge is greater than the Aura Gauge, a reaction will still occur and the aura will be fully consumed and no element will be left behind because **gauges cannot go below zero**.
+If the Trigger Gauge is greater than the Aura Gauge, a reaction will still occur and the aura will be fully consumed and no Element will be left behind because **gauges cannot go below zero**.

 > Fischl’s charged shot applies 0.8A Electro aura and is triggered by Kaeya’s E, applying 2B Cryo.
 Superconduct occurs, and no aura is left behind as triggers can only remove units, they can’t add aura/gauge.